dj-io/blu/blu-cli/README.md

 ## Inspiration

-Blu is inspired by internal tooling built to enhance software development team experience, with the intended purpose streamlining development workflows.
+Blu is inspired by internal tooling built to enhance software development team experience, with the intended purpose of streamlining development workflows.

 ## Community